Annual Report

 Our Students

 Our student community is at the heart of all we do at Carnegie Mellon University in Qatar.
-During the admission cycle each year, we seek out applicants who are motivated and eager to learn.
 Together, our enrolled students form a global-minded community that is enthusiastic, encouraging and supportive.

 Our Student Community

-Our students come from diverse backgrounds, with a wide spectrum of interests and aspirations.
+Our students come from diverse backgrounds, and they possess a wide range of interests, talents and aspirations.
+They encourage and inspire one another to learn and explore.

 students enrolled